manish-garodia/manish-garodia/common/lib-cellar/procedures/vm-real-axons/vm-real-axons.md

 			$ [DB19c ORACLE_HOME/bin] <copy>./lsnrctl start listener19c</copy>
 			```

-		1. Log into the SQL prompt and start up the database.
+		1. Log in to the SQL prompt and start up the database.

 			```
 			$ <copy>./sql / as sysdba</copy>